A power series is an infinite sum built from powers of (xc)(x-c):

 (1,5).(-1,5).

-Try A Similar Power Series
+Try a Similar Series

 n=0(x+1)n2n.\sum_{n=0}^{\infty} \frac{(x+1)^n}{2^n}.